RyoSogawa/react-resizable-layout/README.md

 ## Aria Props
-The following attributes have been added to `separatorProps` in accordance with W3C.
+The following attributes are added to `separatorProps` in accordance with W3C.
 https://www.w3.org/TR/wai-aria-1.2/#separator

 | Attribute        | Value                          |